Big Pigeon - Pottawattamie County, Iowa

 Central Europe

-bigpigeon.us webpage WW II - Germany > ETO > Central Europe > Crossing the Rhine, updated by RAC 7 Oct '19.
+bigpigeon.us webpage WWII Germany > The ETO > Central Europe > Crossing the Rhine, © 2024 by Robert A. Christiansen, updated by RAC 31 Jan 2024.

-By the beginning of Spring 1945, the western Allies had broken through the Siegfried Line and in most locations had reached the Rhine River.
-The weakly defended remainder of Germany lay beyond the final barrier of the Rhine.
+By the beginning of spring 1945, the Western Allies had broken through the Siegfried Line and would soon control the entire German left bank of the Rhine River.
+The weakly-defended interior of Germany lay beyond the final barrier of the Rhine.

-In the west, German strength had been dissipated by their losses in the German counteroffensives in the Ardennes plateau and northern Alsace.
+In the west, German strength had been dissipated by their losses in the counteroffensives in the Ardennes and northern Alsace.
 In the east, Russian forces were approaching the German capital of Berlin.

 The German military destroyed all but one Rhine River bridges as the Allies approached.
 Nevertheless the Allies managed multiple Rhine crossings, all successful.

-In most Rhine crossings, Allied infantry first established a suitable beachhead on the east bank, often at night, as infantry crossed in a variety of small vessels.
+In most Rhine crossings, infantry first crossed in a variety of small vessels at night, establishing an east bank beachhead.
 These beachheads helped protect engineering troops as they assembled modular pontoon bridges.
-Numerous bridges were built across the Rhine in March and April of 1945, some heavy enough to support armored vehicles.
+Numerous bridges were built across the Rhine in March and April of 1945, many heavy enough to support armored vehicles.
+A limited number of vehicles could cross by pontoon ferry before a bridge was completed.

 Rhine River